EGI-Federation/documentation/content/en/users/applications-on-demand/aod.md

 ## Service Description

-The service allows user-friendly access to a portfolio of applications and application hosting frameworks (e.g.: Science Gateways, VREs) that are configured to use the dedicated pool of cloud computing clusters from our providers.
-The service also allows users to run their own simulation/analysis models with custom input data.

-The service operates as an open and extensible 'hub' for providers and e-infrastructure user support teams who wish to federated and share applications and services with individual researchers, or small, fragmented communities, typically referred to as 'the long tail of science'.
+The service combines compute and storage cloud with Application-development and hosting frameworks to run custom scientific applications, and/or to turn those into applications into online data analysis services that can be accessed by scientists worldwide.

 The portfolio of applications is currently composed by a readily available set of applications relevant to different scientific and